zhangster12/Obsidian-BJJ-Notes/Submissions/Chest Compression.md

 # Overview
-A Chest Compression is a submission that applies pressure directly onto the chest, preventing lung expansion and essentially blocking breathing by physically compressing the torso.
+A <u>Chest Compression</u> is a submission that applies pressure directly onto the chest, preventing lung expansion and blocking breathing by physically compressing the torso.
 # Setup
-- S-mount: Instead of going for the Armbar, grab your own far side shin.
+- [S-mount](obsidian://open?vault=Obsidian-BJJ-Notes&file=Positions%2FS-mount): Instead of going for the Armbar, grab your own far side shin.
 Start walking the outside leg to compress their head.
-Keep the other arm behidn the bottom player’s bottom arm.
+Keep the other arm behind the bottom player’s bottom arm.
 Lean all your weight onto their chest.
-# Passing
 # Keys
 - Keep the knees tight.
+## Troubleshooting
+-
+# Transitioning
-- K
+-
-# Escape/Defense/Counter
+# Defense
+-
 # Variations
-# Links
-## Escapes
-## Grips
-## Guards
-## Passes
-## Positions
-## Submissions
-## Sweeps
-## Takedowns
-## Transitions
+-
 # References
+-
 # Tags
 #gi #nogi #submission